-Honoraria payments for speakers or lectures do not require any form of contract.
-Please prepare Honoraria on a Form 5, with backup; either an invitation or schedule of the event they are participating in.
+Honorarium payments do not require any form of contract or purchase order.
+Please submit on a Form 5, with backup; either an invitation or schedule of the event they are participating in.
 Accounts Payable will need the home address and TID#.
 If any they are NON US citizens, contact Accounts Payable at x7037, as you will need additional processing information.

 The UC Accounting Manual for Disbursements (D-371-16) governs the level of approval, and method of procurement for non-payroll transactions, including Reimbursements, entertainment, travel, consultants, honoraria, memberships, and moving expenses, among other things.